Quadrophenia (film): Production

-Jeff Dexter, a club dancer and disc jockey fixture in the sixties London music scene was the DJ in the club scenes, and was the uncredited choreographer of 500 extras for the ballroom and club scenes.
+Jeff Dexter, a club dancer and disc jockey fixture in the 1960s London music scene was the DJ in the club scenes, and was the uncredited choreographer of 500 extras for the ballroom and club scenes.
 He also choreographed Sting's feet in his dance close-ups.
-Dexter managed America.

 Trevor Laird (Ferdy) was scripted to appear in a party scene kissing and having sex with a white girl, but was excluded from the scene by associate producer John Peverall due to concerns that it could cause problems with distributors in South Africa and the southern United States.
 Toyah Willcox has said that cast members discussed going on strike over the incident.

 Soundtrack

 Quadrophenia is the soundtrack album to the 1979 film of the same name, which refers to the 1973 rock opera Quadrophenia.
 It was initially released on Polydor Records in 1979 as a cassette and LP and was re-released as a compact disc in 1993 and 2001.
 The album was dedicated to Peter Meaden, a prominent mod and first manager of the Who, who had died a year before the album's release.

 The album contains 10 of the 17 tracks from the original rock opera Quadrophenia, as not all of the tracks were used in the film.
 These are different from those that appear on the 1973 album as they were remixed in 1979 by John Entwistle.
 The most notable difference is the track "The Real Me" (used for the title sequence of the film) which features a different bass track, more prominent vocals and a more definite ending.
 Most of the tracks are also edited to be slightly shorter.
 The soundtrack also includes three tracks by the Who that did not appear on the 1973 album.